 During each confidential session participants discussed challenges and key messages such as empowerment, challenging the norm, upwards management, equalities, cross functional working and taking personal responsibility.

 Specific issues were targeted and all participating managers were able to understand and develop their skills in order to help their people with the vast variety of challenges that any staff member would face.

-The coaching programme was extremely successful and all delegates were armed with the knowledge and tools to initiate a coaching culture within their teams.
-The scheme, which was rolled out to all Senior Managers, was the start of an organisation wide coaching model that improved communication and performance levels.
+The coaching programme was extremely successful, equipping delegates with the knowledge and tools to create a coaching culture within their teams.
+The scheme, which was rolled out to all senior managers, was the start of an organisation-wide coaching model that improved communication and performance levels.